-- Distributed information about partner agencies' workshops and events - Attended the following meetings monthly: Michigan Transportation Planning Association, Michigan's Great Southwest Strategic Leadership Council, Be Healthy Berrien, RPI, MDOT Infrastructure Pilot Steering Committee, Quad State Directors, Association of Metropolitan Planning Organization GIS Group - Participant Statistical Areas Program (PSAP): working with U.S. census to review and update Census defined areas for the 2020 census.
+- Distributed information about partner agencies' workshops and events - Added a listing of partner events to our monthly MPO meeting reminder - Attended the following meetings monthly: Michigan Transportation Planning Association, Michigan's Great Southwest Strategic Leadership Council, Be Healthy Berrien, RPI, MDOT Infrastructure Pilot Steering Committee, Quad State Directors, Association of Metropolitan Planning Organization GIS Group - Participant Statistical Areas Program (PSAP): working with U.S. census to review and update Census defined areas for the 2020 census. - MTPA: SWMPC staff is are the current administrator for the MTPA website - Quad State Directors: The four directors seek ways to synchronize our work around common interests.
+In the past, opportunities to improve passenger and freight rail movement extend non-motorized routes across multiple states (the Marquette Greenway), the movement of over-the-road freight, and the establishment of water trails on Lake Michigan